coq/coq/doc/sphinx/practical-tools/utilities.rst

 files and eventually some ``.ml`` ones (a |Coq| plugin).
-The main piece of metadata needed in order to build the project are the command line options to ``coqc`` (e.g. ``-R``, ``-I``, see also: Section :ref:`bycommandline`).
+The main piece of metadata needed in order to build the project are the command line options to ``coqc`` (e.g. ``-R``, ``-I``, see also: Section :ref:`command-line-options`).
 Collecting the list of files and options is the job of the ``_CoqProject`` file.

 A simple example of a ``_CoqProject`` file follows: